Ginkgo Bioworks Holdings Inc. (DNA) Shares Down Despite Recent Market Volatility

 BofA Securities gave a rating of “Underperform” to DNA, setting the target price at $3 in the report published on May 18th of the previous year.

-Volatility was left at 8.52%, however, over the last 30 days, the volatility rate increased by 6.89%, as shares surge +5.39% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.22% lower at present.
+Volatility was left at 8.42%, however, over the last 30 days, the volatility rate increased by 7.51%, as shares surge +4.82% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.75% upper at present.

 Insider Trading